Spanish (SPAN)

 SPAN 340.
 Film, Life and Literature of Latin America.
 4.

-A study of the different Hispanic cultures in the U.S. through literature, essays and film with special emphasis on the image of self as ?other,? exile, biculturalism, bilingualism and the fusion of cultures.
+A study of a range of Latinx cultures in the United States through analysis of novels, poetry, memoirs, essays, films, and podcasts.
+The course begins by wrestling with the profusion of terms that attempt to pin down Latinx identity (Hispanic, Latino, Latin, Latino/a, Latinx, and, most recently, Latine).
+Other units of study include the U.S./Mexico border, exile, and generational differences.
 Taught in English for IDS 400 credit.
 For Spanish credit, class meets one extra time and all work is done in Spanish.
 Fulfills humanities requirement (1998).
-Sociocultural engagement requirement (2019).
+Sociocultural engagement and Arts/Humanities requirements (2019).

 SPAN 350.
 Special Topics.
 1-9.